neurobagel/documentation/docs/infrastructure.md

         Using the GraphDB workbench is a more accessible way to manage the GraphDB endpoint.
         The workbench is well documented on the GraphDB website.
-        Here we will focus instead on setting up GraphDB with API calls, that can be automated.
+        Here we will focus instead on setting up GraphDB with RDF4J API calls, that can be automated.

 === "Stardog"

     1. Send HTTP request from the neurobagel API to the HTTP REST endpoints of the Stardog graph backend (e.g. with `curl`).
-See [https://stardog-union.github.io/http-docs/](https://stardog-union.github.io/http-docs/) for a full reference of API endpoints
+See [https://stardog-union.github.io/http-docs/](https://stardog-union.github.io/http-docs/) for a full reference of Stardog API endpoints
     2. Use the free Stardog-Studio web app.
 See the [Stardog documentation](https://docs.stardog.com/stardog-applications/dockerized_access#stardog-studio) for instruction to deploy Stardog-Studio as a Docker container.